The Story of Yaax Che’

 years.
 The Baja peninsula was our first target, but other areas were soon in the mix.
 We found Chicxulub not too

-daunting as an option to look at properties for it had only 17 rental properties, and we were impressed by how much
+daunting as an option to look at properties for at that time it had only 17 rental properties, and we were impressed by

-lower the prices were for a weekly rental on a nice, big house.
-We also loved how many seemed to have a bathroom for
+how much lower the prices were for a weekly rental on a nice, big house.
+We also loved how many seemed to have a

 We then compared costs: A house in the Keys was three times the rental cost, with some sacrifices (someone needed